Deep Sea and ABNJ Accounting

 - Extended continental shelf areas subject to CLCS claims

-- Adjacent ABNJ areas (if compiling experimental accounts for Areas Beyond National Jurisdiction)
+- Adjacent ABNJ areas (if compiling experimental accounts)

 Step 2: Acquire bathymetric and geomorphology data

-Obtain the best available bathymetric data for the accounting area.
-Priority sources include:
+Obtain the best available bathymetric data.
+Priority sources:

 - National hydrographic surveys (where available)